What is a startup pitch deck?

 • A pitch deck is the door; a business plan is what's behind it.
 Don't hand someone the whole house when they've only asked to see the entrance.

-• Pre-seed: You can pitch with just a problem, a vision, early prototypes, and founder-market fit.
+• Pre-seed: You can pitch with a problem, a vision, early prototypes, and founder-market fit.
 Investors are betting on people and opportunity, not metrics.

 • Series A and beyond: Traction, unit economics, and a credible path to scale are table stakes.
 The deck still needs to tell a compelling story, but data carries more weight.

-• You are never too early to start building your deck—the process of building it clarifies your thinking as much as it communicates it
+• You are never too early to start building your deck - the process of building it clarifies your thinking as much as it communicates it

 • A pitch deck built on a validated product concept and a rigorous problem statement is dramatically stronger than one built on intuition alone

-• If you cannot articulate your startup using the Universal Idea Model—one structured sentence covering object, users, function, goal, value, and context—you are not ready to pitch
+• If you cannot articulate your startup using the Universal Idea Model - one structured sentence covering object, users, function, goal, value, and context - you are not ready to pitch

 The right time to build a pitch deck is when you understand the problem deeply and believe you have a compelling approach to solving it.
 That can happen at day one.
 What changes across funding stages is the evidence you bring to support that belief.

+How many slides should a pitch deck have?
+Fewer than you think.
 Between 10 and 16 slides for most early-stage pitches.
-Guy Kawasaki's 10/20/30 rule—10 slides, 20 minutes, 30-point font minimum—remains a useful anchor.
-Modern decks from funded startups in 2024–2025 typically run 12–16 slides, with additional supporting slides in an appendix.
+Guy Kawasaki's 10/20/30 rule - 10 slides, 20 minutes, 30-point font minimum - remains a useful anchor.
+Modern funded decks from 2024-2025 typically run 12-16 slides, with additional supporting slides in an appendix for due diligence deep-dives.

 • 10 slides is the minimum for a complete story: cover, problem, solution, market, product, traction, business model, team, financials, ask

-• Beyond 20 slides signals that you haven't made the hard prioritization decisions yet—and that is itself a signal to investors
+• Beyond 20 slides signals that you haven't made the hard prioritization decisions yet - and that is itself a signal to investors

 • For a reading deck sent via email, allow 14-18 slides with more supporting context; for a live presentation deck, strip to the core 10-12

-• Slide count matters less than whether every slide earns its place—if you cannot defend why a slide is in the deck, remove it
+• Slide count matters less than whether every slide earns its place - if you cannot defend why a slide is in the deck, remove it

 Fewer slides, done exceptionally well, will always outperform more slides done adequately.
 The discipline of cutting forces clarity.
 If a slide does not advance the story or answer an investor question, it is creating friction, not value.